ppy/osu-wiki/news/2022-04-18-project-loved-april-2022.md

 You all have asked for this for a while now, and it's finally here. arcwin's *Yoru ni Kakeru* is up for voting!

 The playcount here is overwhelming for a graveyarded set.
-Unlike the [**previous**](https://osu.ppy.sh/beatmapsets/1211012) [**sets**](https://osu.ppy.sh/beatmapsets/1178390#mania/2457545) of this song going up, this set aims to be very approachable especially since it has both 4K and 7K sets.
+Unlike [previous](https://osu.ppy.sh/beatmapsets/1211012) [sets](https://osu.ppy.sh/beatmapsets/1178390) of this song gone up to Loved, this set aims to be very approachable especially since it has both 4K and 7K diffs.
 Those of all skill levels can enjoy this, including beginners!
 Try not to miss from jamming to this song too hard, though.
 I've totally never done that before.

 If you want to see this entry in Loved, cast your vote in support of this chart!